 British diplomats have interesting stories to tell.
-The Foreign & Commonwealth Office has been practising ‘digital diplomacy’ for over decade now, and features some of the UK government’s most prolific and effective users of social media.
+The Foreign, Commonwealth & Development Office has been practising ‘digital diplomacy’ for over decade now, and features some of the UK government’s most prolific and effective users of social media.

 A cornerstone of its strategy has been the ‘Global Conversations’ blog platform.
 When we first got involved, this already had around 50 senior diplomats sharing their ringside observations on global history in the making.
 But maintaining the platform was awkward.
 Adding new bloggers took time, and it was hard to feature the best or most topical contributions.

 We helped the team migrate to WordPress, transferring over thousands of posts and comments, rebuilding templates in clean, accessible HTML and making it easier to visualise the bloggers on a map and publish in a range if languages, from Ukrainian to Vietnamese.